pipe-cd/pipecd/docs/rfcs/0015-pipecd-plugin-arch-meta.md

 - Plugins failured:
   - Ping failed -> piped will be notified that plugins are not working
   - Based on piped logic, will restart the failured plugins (plugin management grpc logic)

+Left over question: In case of using launcher to managing piped, and the piped failured, the launcher will restart the piped, not the plugins, in that case, how should we manage the plugins' instances effectively?

 ### The configuration